adam-larosa/052223_oo-python-parks/README.md

+  NationalPark ---< Trip >--- Visitor

+  NationalPark ----< Trip => "a national park has many trips" Trip >---- NationalPark => "a trip belongs to a National Park"

 # Mock Code Challenge - National Parks (Object Relationships)

-For this assignment, we'll be working with a national park planner-style domain.
+For this assignment, we'll ibe working with a national park planner-style domain.

 We have three models: `NationalPark`, `Visitor`, and `Trip`.